Ready to find the perfect college degree?

 Jobs in the Criminal Justice Field

 When it comes to career preparation, the study of criminal justice is more versatile than it seems at first.
-Law enforcement is one of the more direct career paths from a criminal justice degree, even these roles vary.
+Law enforcement is one of the more direct career paths with a criminal justice degree.

 If you’re considering a career in law enforcement, corrections or a related path, criminal justice could be the major for you.
 For the right student, the study of criminal justice is a fascinating subject that combines scientific perspectives with a focus on human and social behavior.